 Speeding tickets are the worst.
 There you are, minding your own business with the music blaring and the wind in your hair — and then it happens: Those familiar red and blue strobes advance on your position and you suddenly realize you’re driving nearly 15 miles over the limit.
 No matter what excuses you offer up, the mustachioed police officer stares back at you, emotionless, writing you a citation before wishing you a good day.

 What if you knew the exact location of a speed trap miles before you reached it?
 Not only could you avoid tarnishing your driving record, you could also save yourself hundreds of dollars.
 There is an extensive selection of radar detectors on the market, many of which tap into the latest speed camera databases or feature the ability to learn the location of potential traps on the fly.
-Here are our picks for the best radar detectors available to any and all drivers.
+Here are our picks for the best radar detector available to any and all drivers.

 Escort Max 360